 Most slime moulds live in leaf litter, rotting wood or soil - damp places, they're very vulnerable to drying out but it isn't always a problem for them.

-It can tough it out by forming a sclerotium.
-This is a hardened mass of tissue that dried out completely and can survive for years.
-If it gets wet, it reactivates and the slime mold resumes its former life.
+Plasmodia can tough it out by forming a sclerotium ( sclerotia is the plural ).
+This is a hardened mass of tissue that has dried completely and can survive for years.
+If it gets wet, it reactivates and the slime mould resumes its former life.

 Amoebae and swarmer cells that start to dry out will thicken up their cell wall and form a cyst - a tough single celled structure that withstands drying and will wake up when it gets damp again.